tdg5/reqless-py/README.md

 ```

 This makes it easy to describe how a `GnomesJob` might move through a pipeline,
-first in the 'underpants' step, then 'unknown', and lastly 'profit.'
+first in the "underpants" step, then "unknown", and lastly "profit."
 Alternatively, you can define a single method `process` that knows how to
 complete the job, no matter what queue it was popped from.
 The above is just
 meant as a convenience for pipelines: